Tournament of Bands: Indoor activities

-Units are divided into 13 chapters based on geography.
+Units are divided into 11 chapters based on geography.
 Any unit which has participated in one contest throughout the season is eligible to participate in their respective Chapter Championships, which are usually held the last weekend in April, although in order to be a chapter champion, you must compete in two shows.
 Any unit which has participated in 4 contests throughout the season and Chapter Championships can compete in the Atlantic Coast Championships, which are held the first weekend in May in Wildwood, NJ.
 Depending on the number of groups competing in a single class, the tournament can have multiple rounds in which the higher scoring groups advance.

+Atlantic Coast Championships

+Open Class (1973–present)

+Below is a list of past marching band champions organized by group.
+Championships are counted by group.

+Invitational and A Class (1997–present)

+Below is a list of past Invitational Class and A Class marching band champions organized by group.
+Championships are counted by group.